sumedha-98/Cryptography-RSA-Checksum/README.md

 checksum_failures.log
 4. Introduce an artificial “delay” for writing to the log file, the duration will be passed as a command line argument (in seconds)

+This project needs to be run on Linux environment.
+The start point of the project is verify.py so verify.py needs to be run.